Berthon Remembers for VE Day

 May 7th, 2020

-Berthon have a long and proud history as part of the beautiful New Forest, and as frontrunners in the British marine construction industry.
+Berthon has a long and proud history as part of the beautiful New Forest, and as frontrunners in the British marine construction industry throughout World War two.

 As we approach VE day, and particularly at a time where the national zeitgeist is one of personal reflection, we bring you a (very!) brief insight into Berthon’s history during World War ll, as well as a few stories of our own families.